Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Roll

 Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks), and pops another integer `n` from the data stack.
-Fails if `stackid` refers to the Command stack.
+Fails if `stackid` refers to the Command stack or the Result stack.

 On the stack identified by `stackid`, moves the `n`th item from the top from its current position to the top of the stack.